 I do not believe meditation in itself will bring salvation.
 We can meditate for two hours a day, and all that time skillfully avoid the painful, confusing parts of ourselves in our longing for inner peace.
 But it's exactly these parts that we need to bring home in order to rest fully in who we are.
 Meditation is a very helpful asset on this inner journey, along with other tools, such as therapy and bodywork to name just a few."

-Esther offers online coaching sessions and week-long retreats based on her latest book “Past the Gate, a little book about finding freedom”, available as a free download on her website.
+Esther's book “Past the Gate, a little book about finding freedom” is available as a free download on her website.